gretay-js/BOLT/README.md

-Ocaml binaries would need to be built with a this version of ocaml: https://github.com/gretay-js/ocaml/tree/try-with
+Ocaml binaries would need to be built with a this version of ocaml compiler: https://github.com/gretay-js/ocaml/tree/try-with